miayam/miayam/src/pages/now.md

 The alternative version of this page is written in [🇮🇩 Bahasa.](/now/id){.a-langSwitcher}

-I am watching all episodes of Terrace House on Netflix.
-They are probably scripted.

-I am no longer concerned about what women want from me.

-I am fantasizing living with a girl I like with two cats and a dog.

-I am taking the deep dive into HTML, CSS, JavaScript, PHP, and SQL.
-I bet on early-2000s web technology.
+I am working on HTML, CSS, JavaScript/TypeScript, SQL, and PHP.

-I am reading No Longer Human illustrated by Junji Ito.
-Loving it!
+I am studying algorithm and data structure.
+Enough computer science to get by.
+Enough to get my foot in the door.

+>**Me**: Knock!
+Knock!
+>
+>**Interviewer**: Who's there?

-I am fighting my past self.
+I am focusing my energy on early-2000s web technology.
+WordPress is a good investment.

+I am living in Bogor with my parents.
+They are both healthy.
+I am not.

+I am he as you are he as you are me and we are all together.

-Last updated: January 2023.
+Last updated: March 2023.

 This page is inspired by [a good idea from Derek Sivers](https://sive.rs/now).